product-os/jellyfish/docs/developing/add-new-type.markdown

 ## Add a new type definition card

-New type cards should be added in the `default-cards` directory here https://github.com/product-os/jellyfish/tree/master/apps/server/default-cards/contrib
+New type cards should be added to a [plugin](./plugins.markdown) repo.
+Currently most cards are located in the [`cards` directory](https://github.com/product-os/jellyfish-plugin-default/tree/master/lib/cards) of the [`jellyfish-plugin-default` plugin](https://github.com/product-os/jellyfish-plugin-default)

 A type card consists of the standard contract fields and a JSON schema that defines the shape of the new type.
 For example, a new type card that defines a Pokémon would look like this